Dow, ChildFund launch artisans programme to bridge construction worker’s skills gap

 Speaking at a groundbreaking ceremony of a mini-innovation center at Kiambu’s Muguga Vocational Training Centre, Dow Chemical East Africa Managing Director Leonard Kareko said that the initiative is part of Dow’s ambition to build a talent pipeline through Science, Technology, Engineering and Math’s (STEM).

 “Through STEM, Dow aspires to be the world’s most inventive, customer-centric, inclusive, and sustainable materials science company by cultivating a diversified talent pipeline of skilled innovators and critical thinkers,” said Mr. Kareko.
-We believe that promoting artisanship at the TVET level will mainstream the youth into the infrastructure building economy and solve the core issues bedeviling the sector.”
+We believe that promoting artisanship at the TVET level will mainstream the youth into the infrastructure-building economy and solve the core issues bedeviling the sector.”

 Lauding the partnership’s strategic direction to promote artisanship as a career of choice to Kenya’s youth post-school education and training, ChildFund’s Program and Sponsorship Director Issa Kipera said: “We aim to use this TVET as a spark to help young people develop skills and resilience in construction so that they may improve not only their employment qualifications but also their self-reliance within the Kikuyu Sub-County and, in the not-too-distant future, across the country.”

 As part of its transformative strategy to close the skills gap, Fundi Fiti plans to create dedicated facilities and equipment to promote hands-on practical learning in building and construction.
-It will also seek collaborations with National Industrial Training Authority (NITA) and other authorities to upgrade the current curriculum and instructional manuals to absorb trends on affordable and sustainable building technology.
+It will also seek collaborations with the National Industrial Training Authority (NITA) and other authorities to upgrade the current curriculum and instructional manuals to absorb trends on affordable and sustainable building technology.

 The story was originally published by Business Now